PBR/SemGem/README.md

 a Breeding database with records from genebanks.
 This integration relies on Semantic web technology (RDFa annotations) in the pages of both databases

+This prototype is described in the manuscript: Genebanks and genomics: how to interconnect data from both communities?, which is published in Plant Genetic Resources (http://dx.doi.org/10.1017/S1479262114000689).

 Contact
 =======
 Richard Finkers (richard.finkers@wur.nl)